On Celebrating ‘Iyd-al-Milad an-Nabi

 Imam ibn Hajr al-‘Asqalani (r.a.) was asked about the Milad.
 His reply was that the Milad is, in fact, an innovation, which was not transmitted from any pious predecessor in the first three centuries.
 Nevertheless, both acts of virtue as well as acts of abomination are to be found in it.
 If, in the Milad, only acts of virtue are done and acts of abomination are abstained from, then the Milad is a bid’ah al-hasanah; otherwise not.

 He has said that he found a strong basis for the Milad in Swahih al-Bukhari and Swahih Muslim.
 It is that when the Prophet (s.a.w.) migrated to Madinah, he saw the Jews fasting on ‘Ashura.
-He enquired from them as to reason for this.
+He enquired from them as to the reason for this.
 They told him that ‘Ashura is that day on which Allah (s.w.t.)
 Caused Pharaoh to drown, and Granted Musa (a.s.) deliverance from him, and that they, the Jews, therefore fast on that day out of gratitude to Allah (s.w.t.).

-From this, the proof is obtained of showing gratitude to Allah, and in that connection to do any virtuous act and to observe it annually as a means of recollection for any special day on which Allah (s.w.t.)
+From this, the proof is obtained of showing gratitude to Allah, and in that connection to do any virtuous act and to observe it annually as a means of recollection of any special day on which Allah (s.w.t.)
 Bestowed any favour or Removed any calamity.
 Gratitude to Allah (s.w.t.) is expressed through different kinds of ‘ibadah – prostration and standing in prayer, charity and the recitation of the Qur’an.
 And what greater Favour of Allah (s.w.t.) can there be than the appearance of the Prophet of Mercy (s.a.w.) on this day?
 Therefore, this day should be specially observed so that consistency with the event concerning Musa (a.s.) on the day of ‘Ashura, be attained.
 Some people do not limit it and celebrate the Milad on any day of Rabi’ al-Awwal.
 Nay, some have extended it even more and increased the period to the whole year.
 According to the latter, the Milad can be celebrated on any day of the year.
 The objective here is the same.

 This discussion has been in connection with the basis of the Milad.
 As far as those actions are concerned which are done in the Milad it needs that one content oneself with only such actions through which gratitude through Allah (s.w.t.) is demonstrated in a proper manner.
 For example, the above-mentioned matters – recitation of the Qur’an, invitation to partake of food, acts of charity, reciting verses in praise of the Prophet (s.a.w.) and such verses through which hearts are moved towards acts of ‘ibadah and piety and through which there is motivation for bringing about acts of virtue and for working for the Hereafter.